yaoxuexa/End2End/README.md

 **Usage**

-AMIDA dataset comes from a mitosis detection challenge hold by MICCAI at 2016.
-It contains 587 training images and 34 testing images in size of 2000*2000 pixels.
+AMIDA dataset comes from a mitosis detection challenge held by MICCAI at 2016.
+It contains 587 whole-slide training images and 34 whole-slide testing images in size of 2000*2000 pixels.
 Images and ground-truth cell centroid coordinates of training set are in mitoses_image_data_part_1.zip, mitoses_image_data_part_2.zip, mitoses_image_data_part_3.zip and mitoses_ground_truth.zip.
 Testing images are in mitoses-test-image-data.zip.
 Unzip them into the "data/original/" folder.

 So far, ground-truth cell centroid coordinates of the testing set is not released by the contest organizer.
 To get our model's detection results on the testing set of AMIDA-2016 dataset.
-You can firstly unzip AMIDA16-ECNNCS.zip then run "ECNNCS_test.m" to visualize the detected mitosis by our trained ECNNCS model.
+You can firstly unzip AMIDA16-ECNNCS.zip then run "ECNNCS_test.m" to visualize every detected mitosis by our trained model on all the 34 whole-slide testing images.

 For training the model on your own data, the procedures are as follows:

-Run CNNCS_Encode_trainset.m to generate training exmples list from downloaded dataset and encode the ground-truth cell coordinates to label vectors.
+Run ECNNCS_encode_trainset.m to generate your training image list and encode the ground-truth cell coordinates to label vectors.
 You can also perform data augmentation using this .m file to supplement your training set, if necessary.

 cd to the home of project,

-Start training the model by calling the "Train_NN_regressor.py": python /path-to-"Train_NN_regressor.py" --network resnet-28-small --data-dir /path-to-bin-file --gpus 0,1 --batch-size 40 --lr 0.01 --lr-factor 0.1 --lr-factor-epoch 10 --model-prefix /path-of-model-saved-to --num-epochs 30 2>&1 | tee /path-to-log.txt
+train the model by "python ECNNCS_train.py /path-to-trainList-file /path-to-validationList-file /path-of-model-saved-to"

+contact: yxue2@ualberta.ca